fruition-partners/filesync/README.md

 Adding an empty file, or clearing and saving an existing file, refreshes the local file with the latest instance version, syncing *from* the instance *to* the local file.
 This is an easy way to populate your project folder with existing scripts related to your project.

+Conflict management also detects if the server version has changed before trying to upload local changes (that may be based on an outdated version).

 ## Quick Start